pagekite/upagekite-tutorial/README.md

 Optionally, if you are targetting the ESP32, install [a recent (1.14+) version of MicroPython](https://micropython.org/download/) on your device.

-For Micropython on Unix, you may also need:
+For MicroPython on Unix, you may also need:

    * micropython -m upip install uasyncio